kas021/ImposterGameApp/README.md

 🔄 **Official organization mirror:** [https://github.com/Synthetiq-HQ/ImposterGameApp](https://github.com/Synthetiq-HQ/ImposterGameApp)

+## iOS App Status 🚧

+**Important:**
+At this moment, this repository only contains the **web app version** of Imposter.
+The iOS app is currently in development – we're working through licensing and App Store requirements.

+**What's coming soon:**
+- The iOS app will be released under the open-source Synthetiq organisation: [Synthetiq-HQ/ImposterGameApp](https://github.com/Synthetiq-HQ/ImposterGameApp)
+- Once ready, the iOS **IPA file** will be published here for direct, free download; anyone will be free to sideload, modify, and use it as their own app.
+- After App Store approvals, the iOS app will be publicly accessible for free.
+- The project is strictly **open source**: users and developers are encouraged to contribute or fork.

+**For now:**
+Only the web app is available in this repo.
+Keep an eye out for updates – iOS is launching very soon!

+---

 ### *The Ultimate Offline Party Game*

 **Pass the phone.
 Find the imposter.
 Don't get voted out.**